Westfield-Codes/rps-web-app-Ari205553/README.md

 1. **done** Get the winner variable from local storage
 1. **done** Create a variable called message, and begin it winner + won,
 1. **done** Add the score to message, but join the values with " to " instead of a comma.
-1. Display the message in scoreBox.
+1. **done** Display the message in scoreBox.
-1. If this is working, save the branch now.
+1. **done** If this is working, save the branch now.
-1. Create a new branch called rps web refactored.
+1. **done** Create a new branch called rps web refactored.
-1. Go over all the code.
+1. **done** Go over all the code.
 If you see any repeated lines, make new a function for those if possible.
-1. If one player earns more than half the rounds, end the game.
+1. **done** If one player earns more than half the rounds, end the game.
-1. When you are sure it works, pull request this branch to main, then merge it.
+1.**done When you are sure it works, pull request this branch to main, then merge it.
 Then you can style to match your wireframes. Í